Offline Reinforcement Learning via Linear-Programming with Error-Bound Induced Constraints: Gap-Dependent Rate with Realizability-only Assumption

 \begin{Assumption}[Realizability and Boundedness of $V$] Suppose that $v^*\in V\subseteq [-1/(1-\gamma),1/(1-\gamma)]^{|S|}$. \end{Assumption}

 Notice that similar assumptions are used in \cite{zhan2022offline,chen2022offline}.
-Next, we make the assumption regarding data coverage, which suggests that the offline data should cover some single optimal policy.
-For ease of presentation, we use the following definitions.
+Next, we make the assumption regarding partial data coverage, which suggests that the offline data should cover some single optimal policy.
+For ease of presentation, we first introduce the following definitions.

-\begin{Definition} We denote by $S_0$, the set of states visited by the offline data distribution $\mu$, i.e., $S_0:=\{s\in S\mid \mu(s)>0\}$, where we recall that $\mu(s)=\sum_{a\in A}\mu(s,a)$ for any $s\in S$ \footnote{Note that we do not need to know $S_0$ for our algorithm to be stated later.
+\begin{Definition} We denote by $S_0$, the set of states visited by the offline data distribution $\mu$, i.e., $S_0:=\{s\in S\mid \mu(s)>0\}$, where we recall that $\mu(s)=\sum_{a\in A}\mu(s,a)$ for any $s\in S$ \footnote{Note that we do not need to know $S_0$ for our algorithm to be introduced later.
 We only need the definition of $S_0$ for analysis.}.
 Also, for any policy $\pi$ and any $s\in S$, we define

 \end{Definition}

 Next, we define the set of (in)active state-action pairs.

 \begin{Definition}[Active State-Action Pairs] We say that a state-action pair $(s,a)\in S\times A$ is \emph{active} if $Q^*(s,a)=v^*(s)$.
 Otherwise, $(s,a)\in S\times A$ is an \emph{inactive} pair.
 Let $\mathcal{I}\subseteq S\times A$ be the set of inactive state-action pairs, and $S\times A\setminus \mathcal{I}$ thus corresponds to that of the \emph{active} ones. \end{Definition}